Update: March 11, 2021

 President Biden has signed the latest COVID-19 relief bill, the American Rescue Plan Act, into law.
 Thanks to your advocacy, the bill includes the dedicated funding for home and community-based services (HCBS) that we have been fighting for since the beginning of the pandemic, along with other important disability priorities.
 HCBS funding is critical to help individuals with disabilities and older adults remain safely in their home rather than being forced into nursing homes and other congregate settings that have faced severe COVID-19 outbreaks.

 The outbreak of the novel coronavirus, COVID-19, has hit the disability community especially hard.
-In response to the pandemic, state and local governments around the country have declared states of emergency and issue stay at home orders and on March 13, President Trump announced a national state of emergency to make additional funding available to combat the continued spread of COVID-19.
+In response to the pandemic, state and local governments around the country have declared states of emergency and issue stay at home orders.
+On March 13, 2020 former President Trump announced a national state of emergency to make additional funding available to combat the continued spread of COVID-19.
 However, there is still much that needs to be done to address the needs of people with disabilities and below we detail the response from Congress and federal agencies, along with the ways that the disability community is advocating for our needs to be included in the federal response to this crisis.